kubeflow/community/KUBEFLOW_DISTRIBUTION_COMMITTEE.md

 - Try to be compatible with the popular Kubernetes clusters (Kind, Rancher, Azure Kubernetes Service, Elastic Kubernetes Service, Google Kubernetes Engine, ...).
 - Provide hints and experimental examples how the consumer could integrate non-default external authentication (e.g., companies' Identity Provider) and popular non-default services on his own.
 - Document the installation of Kubeflow as a platform and/or individual components including common problems and architectural overviews.

+### Collaboration with maintainers of kubeflow projects (e.g. KFP, Trainer, ...)

+- Aid the kubeflow project maintainer in creating manifests (Helm, Kustomize) for his application.
+- Aid the kubeflow project maintainer regarding security best practices.
+- Communicate with the kubeflow project maintainer regarding releases and versioning.

 ## Roles and Organization Management